 Child custody issues can be a very emotional part of a divorce.
 If you and your spouse agree on the issue of child custody, however, you may be able to avoid the adversarial process through the courts.

 Alimony or spousal support.
 For a divorce to be uncontested, you and your spouse must also agree on the issue of alimony or spousal support which includes the amount of support as well as the duration of support.

 If the parties to the divorce cannot agree on any one of the important issues in a divorce, they will likely have to enlist the help of the court system.
 During this process, one party will file a petition for the dissolution of marriage and the major issues will ultimately be decided through the legal process.

 As with many areas of the law, hiring an attorney is a good idea to help navigate the often-times confusing legal system and to help ensure things are done properly to avoid any confusion later on.

 The attorneys at Simmons and Greene P.C. have helped many clients through the uncontested divorce process and are available to speak with you and your spouse about the possibility of an uncontested divorce.
-Being able to take advantage of this alternative option can mean less stress, a faster recovery, and a cost savings for both parties.
+Being able to take advantage of this alternative option can mean less stress, faster recovery, and financial savings for both parties.